 05 of 10

-This variation of the traditional Kansas City BBQ Sauce is a thick sweet sauce with a touch of heat and vinegar to give it a little kick.
-This is a perfect brisket sauce for those who want to slather it on think.
+This variation of the traditional Kansas City BBQ Sauce is a thick sweet sauce with a touch of heat and vinegar to give it a little kick. so is a perfect brisket sauce for those who want to slather it on think.
 While spicy, you can adjust the heat by adjusting the cayenne.

 06 of 10